FSMB: Spreading COVID-19 Vaccine Misinformation May Put Medical License at Risk

 About the Federation of State Medical Boards:

 The Federation of State Medical Boards (FSMB) is a national non-profit organization representing the medical boards within the United States and its territories that license and discipline allopathic and osteopathic physicians and, in some jurisdictions, other health care professionals.
 The FSMB serves as the voice for state medical boards, supporting them through education, assessment, research and advocacy while providing services and initiatives that promote patient safety, quality health care and regulatory best practices.
 The FSMB serves the public through Docinfo.org, a free physician search tool which provides background information on the more than 1 million doctors in the United States.
-To learn more about the FSMB, visit www.fsmb.org. and follow the FSMB on Twitter (@theFSMB).
+To learn more about the FSMB, visit www.fsmb.org.
+You can also follow FSMB on Twitter (@theFSMB).